dpakGit/DevOps_Traning/jenkins/Jenkins_Installation_Steps.md

 With this configuration, you'll be able to access Jenkins using the public IP address of your EC2 instance followed by port 8080, like this: http://your-ec2-public-ip:8080.
 Make sure to replace your-ec2-public-ip with the actual public IP address of your instance.

 - sudo systemctl status jenkins command will give the following output

 <img width="1920" height="1080" alt="Screenshot (143)" src="https://github.com/user-attachments/assets/2953a76c-cf90-4ca1-9472-43714a372a80" />

 <img width="1920" height="1080" alt="Screenshot (144)" src="https://github.com/user-attachments/assets/ba595dfc-9141-4b08-9df7-fd11030b711b" />

-- from the "Jenkins status" output copy the initial admin password (e.g:92d1d22d9dd84b80a2b43ba1a86cd95d) or ru the following cat command `cat /var/lib/jenkins/secrets/initialAdminPassword` the output of this will also give the initial admin password.
-Copy it and paste it in the below box.
+- from the "Jenkins status" output copy the initial admin password (e.g:92d1d22d9dd84b80a2b43ba1a86cd95d) or run the following cat command `cat /var/lib/jenkins/secrets/initialAdminPassword` the output of this will also give the initial admin password.
+Copy it and paste it in the below box and click on "Continue".

 <img width="1920" height="1080" alt="Screenshot (145)" src="https://github.com/user-attachments/assets/c01d58d5-4d29-4046-b4d3-326fd7258ef6" />

 - Click on "Install Suggested Plugins"

 <img width="1920" height="1080" alt="Screenshot (146)" src="https://github.com/user-attachments/assets/ab2d5f36-16d2-43e0-837a-7bcc6d4afd61" />

+- Below in the "Create First Admin User" page in all the boxes type "admin" and in the "E-mail address" type any email-id.

+<img width="1920" height="1080" alt="Screenshot (147)" src="https://github.com/user-attachments/assets/c83b41dd-4ebf-4136-887a-b98c4270e05a" />

+- Click on "Save and finish" in the following box
 -

-<img width="1920" height="1080" alt="Screenshot (147)" src="https://github.com/user-attachments/assets/c83b41dd-4ebf-4136-887a-b98c4270e05a" />

 <img width="1920" height="1080" alt="Screenshot (148)" src="https://github.com/user-attachments/assets/06d2eca3-56bc-412d-943a-c510931b689c" />

+- In the below box click on "Start using jenkins"

 <img width="1920" height="1080" alt="Screenshot (149)" src="https://github.com/user-attachments/assets/65c1918f-7867-43a2-a827-14060c447ed5" />